 Sara has worked extensively in a variety of Montessori settings: long-day care, pre-school and Montessori in the home.
 She has enjoyed working in Nido and Infant Communities as well as parent-infant classes.
 Sara lives in Sydney, Australia with her husband and three children.

-In 2012 Kay joined the AMI Training of Trainers program which saw her assist the Directors of Training in AMI 3-6 courses in Sydney and the United States.
-She has been granted the status of Auxiliary Trainer.
+In 2012 Kay joined the AMI Training of Trainers program which saw her assist the Directors of Training in AMI Montessori 3 – 6 courses in Sydney and the United States.
+Kay has been the AMI Sydney trainer since 2021 for AMI 3-6 Diploma courses and remains passionate about supporting quality Montessori practice both through the courses and via mentoring and supporting educators.

 As an indigenous woman, Kay is passionate about empowering teachers to invest in honouring the culture of First Nations people and incorporating the values of culture and the connections to country into Montessori environments.